How data from Reading Plus helped teach reading as a skill for learning in KS3

 Since using Reading Plus, data and insight from the programme have encouraged the school to adapt its curriculum and has honed its teaching methods.
 The result?
 Improved reading levels and cross-curriculum learning.

-Here, Head of English Gaurav Dubay, explains in more detail how Reading Plus provided a solution to improving reading in KS3:
+Here, Head of English, and Evidence Lead in Education (ELE) with EEF, Gaurav Dubay, explains in more detail how Reading Plus provided a solution to improving reading in KS3:

 How has reading improved at KS3?